tomncooper/CSC8101-Documentation/spark/spark-coursework-spec.md

 #### Task 0

+Depending on the language you intend to use to develop your solution there are different setup instructions.

+##### Python

-**Note** If you develop using **Python**, please start a notebook on your VM.
-This is just command:
+If you are planning to develop using Python, you can use A Jupyter notebook which is hosted on your VM.
+To start the notebook server log into your VM and run the following command:

-`pyspark`
+`$ pyspark`

+You will not be able to enter any other commands in this console while the server is running.
+If you want to run commands on the VM while the notebook is running then login to your VM in a separate ssh session (on Windows you will need to start another putty session).

-then open the notebook on your web browser at URL \<VM IP address\>:8888
+Once the server is running you can open the notebook in your web browser at \<VM IP ADDRESS\>:8888

+##### Java or Scala

-The first thing you must do is download one of the spark batch project templates for working with [java]() or [scala]().
+If you are planning to use Java or Scala then download one of the spark batch project templates ([java](https://github.com/tomncooper/CSC8101-Documentation/tree/master/spark/java-stub/MovieRecommenderAls), [scala]()).

-If you are using python you may also use a python notebook as you have been shown in lectures.
+You can then use maven or sbt to compile your project and submit it by using teh spark-submit program.

+##### Further setup

 Once you have a project, create a spark context for use in all later operations.
 To start with you should specify `local[2]` as the _master_ parameter, which indicates that spark will run on your VM rather than a cluster, and use two threads.